TREATMENT OF ANXIETY DISORDERS

-The Fear and Anxiety Disorders Clinic at the University of Florida provides cognitive-behavioral therapy and does not prescribe medications for anxiety disorders.
+Medications for anxiety disorders are not provided by psychologists at the FADC.
 If our Clinic staff were to determine that medications would be helpful to your particular needs, we will provide you with a referral to a physician.
-The information provided below is meant as guidelines only.
+The information provided below is meant as a guideline only.

 Psychiatrists or other physicians can prescribe medications for anxiety disorders.
 These doctors often work closely with psychologists who provide psychotherapy.
 Although medications won't cure an anxiety disorder, they can keep the symptoms under control and enable you to lead a normal, fulfilling life.